thoughtworksarts/EmoPy/README.md

 ## Comparison of neural network models

+#### ConvolutionalNN

+Convolutional Neural Networks ([CNNs](https://medium.com/technologymadeeasy/the-best-explanation-of-convolutional-neural-networks-on-the-internet-fbb8b1ad5df8)) are currently considered the go-to neural networks for Image Classification, because they pick up on patterns in small parts of an image, such as the curve of an eyebrow.
+EmoPy's ConvolutionalNN is trained on still images.

 #### TimeDelayConvNN

 The Time-Delayed 3D-Convolutional Neural Network model is inspired by the work described in [this paper](http://ieeexplore.ieee.org/document/7090979/?part=1) written by Dr. Hongying Meng of Brunel University, London.
 It uses temporal information as part of its training samples.
 Instead of using still images as training samples, it uses past images from a series for additional context.
 One training sample will contain *n* number of images from a series and its emotion label will be that of the most recent image.
 The idea is to capture the progression of a facial expression leading up to a peak emotion.